 Devast.io is what happens when the world ends and your browser becomes your console.
 In this top down post apocalyptic survival game you gather resources, craft tools, build bunkers and try not to freeze, starve or get wiped by other players.

 Why it works on a dinosaur PC: everything runs inside your browser using lightweight graphics.
-If your machine can handle a modern browser and a couple of tabs, it can almost certainly handle Devast.io, no install needed.
+If your machine can handle a modern browser and a couple of tabs, it can usually handle this too.

-Where to play: just visit the official Devast.io website in your browser and start surviving.
+Where to play: visit the official Devast.io site in your browser and start surviving.

 6. Zombs.io (Browser)

-Zombs.io mixes tower defence, base building and wave based zombie survival in your browser.
-You gather wood and stone, drop your gold stash, then build walls and towers to defend against nightly zombie attacks while upgrading your base.
+Zombs.io mixes base building and wave based zombie survival in your browser.
+You gather wood and stone, build walls and towers, then defend against nightly zombie attacks while upgrading your base.

-Why it is fossil friendly: again, no heavy client, no 30 GB install.
-It runs in your browser with simple visuals and short load times, so even ancient laptops can usually keep up.
+Why it is fossil friendly: no heavy client, no huge install.
+It runs in your browser with simple visuals and short load times.

-Why it is addictive: the upgrade loop is pure survival crack, build walls, upgrade towers, push one more night, repeat.
-Perfect when you want survival pressure without a full blown open world.
+Why it is addictive: the upgrade loop is pure survival crack, build walls, upgrade towers, survive one more night, repeat.

 Where to play: head to the official Zombs.io site in any modern browser.

-If you like Minecraft style voxels and zombies, this is your low end survival toy box.
-ZombieCraft style games let you roam a blocky open area, mine or scavenge blocks, craft weapons and fight off waves of undead.
+If you like Minecraft style voxels and zombies, this is your low spec survival toy box.
+These voxel survival browser games let you roam a blocky world, scavenge resources, craft weapons and fight off waves of undead.
 It is part shooter, part builder, part run for your life.

-Why it runs on almost anything: the blocky visuals are forgiving and most of these games are tuned for browser play with low memory use and small downloads.
-You do not need a dedicated GPU to blast blocky zombies.
+Why it runs on almost anything: the blocky visuals are forgiving and many of these are tuned for browser play with low memory use.

-Where to play: look for ZombieCraft.io or similar voxel zombie survival titles on trusted browser game portals.
+Where to play: look for ZombieCraft.io style voxel survival titles on reputable browser game portals.

 8. YORG.io (Browser)

-Why a fossil PC can handle it: the whole thing runs in your browser with clean, minimal graphics.
-CPU and RAM use are tiny compared to most modern games, so even weak office machines can usually manage it.
+Why a fossil PC can handle it: clean, minimal graphics and tiny CPU and RAM use compared to modern games.

-Why it belongs on this list: it is survival at a strategic level.
-If you enjoy the planning side more than first person combat, this scratches that itch without melting your hardware.
+Why it belongs on this list: it is survival at the strategy level.
+If you enjoy planning more than twitch aiming, this scratches the itch without melting your hardware.

-Where to play: you can play YORG.io free in your browser, or grab the standalone version if you want a bit more stability.
+Where to play: you can play YORG.io free in your browser, or grab the standalone version for better stability.

 9. Kill The Twister